 As moderate AMS is more serious, it requires careful monitoring of the sufferer to ensure that it does not progress to severe AMS.
 With moderate AMS, the sufferer’s nausea will lead to vomiting and the headache will not subside even after pain-relief remedies.
 In addition, the sufferer will appear to be permanently out of breath, even when doing nothing.

 The severe forms of AMS are HACE and HAPE, which are life threatening.
 With severe AMS, there should be no debate about whether or not to continue.
 If any trekker is showing symptoms of severe altitude sickness, it is imperative that they descend immediately.

-The other symptoms of HACE include: The victim has a severe headache (not relieved by headache remedies such as ibuprofen) and impaired brain function such as loss of physical coordination (ataxia, clumsiness).
+The other symptoms of HACE: The victim has a severe headache (not relieved by headache remedies such as ibuprofen) and impaired brain function such as loss of physical coordination (ataxia, clumsiness).
 The victim has difficult with simple tasks such as tying their shoelaces or packing their bag, or is staggering or falling over.
 Their level of consciousness is declining and the victim may have personality changes: disorientation, confusion, irritability, uncooperativeness, poor decision making.
-As HACE progresses they become drowsy, semiconscious, unconscious.
+As HACE progresses they become drowsy, semiconscious and unconscious.

 The time-period, in which the body accustoms itself to the new altitude, is called adaptation.
 When the body has successfully adapted itself to the new altitude, it is acclimatization.
 One can avoid altitude sickness by making a slow ascent allowing for gradual acclimatization to altitude.
 Almost anyone can suffer from altitude sickness if they go too high, too quickly.
 Biologically, human beings are much better equipped to live in lower regions.
 If you walk into higher regions, your organism has to be adapted to the new environment.
 This process of adaptation already begins at an altitude of 1500 meters.